 Before the moisturiser?
 After?
 Or maybe right after cleansing?
 Mah.
 It doesn't say.

-I took my phone to had a look online.
-Found trillions of step by step online guide lines but none of them are listing when should I put the bloody tanning lotion on.
+I had a look online and I have found trillions of step by step online guidelines but none of them is listing in which part of my skincare routine I should apply the bloody tanning lotion.

-I then found an article that filled me with more perplexity by Alexis Teasdale from Mamamia
+I came across an article that filled me with more perplexity by Alexis Teasdale from Mamamia

 Mmm...and so what should I do then?!